ldynia/archcolider/3.ViewsAndPerspectives/DeploymentView.md

 ### (Virtual) hardware and services
 A full overview of all the (virtual) hardware and services used can be found [here](infrastructure/Infrastructure-services-and-virtual-hardware.md).

+### Authentication
+Authentication allows us to check the identity of a user or (external) system.
+We also use authentication to allow us to store some personal information of a user securely.

+Read the full document [here](infrastructure/Authentication.md).

 ## Risks
-1. OpenStreet Maps have a fair-use like license.
+1. OpenStreet Maps have a fair-use license.
 As such, there is always a risk that the service is either unavailable or somewhat outdated.
 (See: [ADR 015](/4.ADRs/015%20Integration%20with%20Map%20Providers.md)))

-*Risk reduction:* Aside from switching provider, there is also the possibility of caching the tile maps and internalizing the location data.
+*Risk reduction:* Aside from switching providers, there is also the possibility of caching the tilemaps and internalizing the location data.

 ## Cost analysis
 The cost analysis can be found [here](infrastructure/CostAnalysis.md)